typst/typst/docs/src/reference/types.md

 Remove the value at the specified index from the array and return it.

 - index: integer (positional, required)
-  The index at which to remove the element.
+  The index at which to remove the item.
 - returns: any

 ### slice()